Exploring new territory: Calibration-free decoding for c-VEP BCI

 Both CCA and UMM make different assumptions and exploit them.
-These assumptions may be met to different degrees by different datasets.
-For instance, CCA strongly leverages the sequential structure and large overlap between responses to adjacent stimuli in c-VEP datasets.
-Additionally, the current event definition used in this study focused on the target ERP alone, while discerning between ERPs associated with short and long flashes.
+These assumptions may be met by different datasets to various degrees.
+For instance, CCA strongly leverages the sequential structure and large overlap between responses to adjacent stimuli in \mbox{c-VEP} datasets.
+Additionally, the event definition used focusses on the target ERP while discerning between ERPs associated with short and long flashes, but more and different event types can easily be implemented.
 Furthermore, UMM maintains its operations within the original EEG feature space, whereas CCA operates in the component space.

 In contrast, UMM searches for the stimulus sequence with the largest target to non-target ERP distance, potentially rendering it less susceptible to slow drifts in the data, as evidenced by the highpass analysis.
-Besides, CCA uses the empirical covariance matrix, which can be challenging to accurately estimate with limited data, while UMM employs domain-specific regularization techniques such as shrinkage and a block-Toeplitz covariance matrix~\cite{sosulski2022}.
-Lastly, in the UMM formulation, the mean estimates for the ERPs are improved using previously classified trials, not in an optimistic way assuming all previous trials were correctly classified, but instead carefully weighting these mean updates based on the confidence of each previous trial.
-By gaining a comprehensive understanding of the strengths and limitations of both methods, there exists the potential to develop refined versions tailored to specific characteristics of novel datasets through thoughtful hyper-parameterization.
+Besides, CCA uses the empirical covariance matrix, which can be challenging to estimate with limited data, while UMM employs domain-specific regularization techniques such as shrinkage and a block-Toeplitz covariance matrix~\cite{sosulski2022}.
+Lastly, in the non-instantaneous UMM formulation, ERP mean estimates are improved using previously classified trials, by carefully weighting mean updates based on the confidence of each previous trial.
+Gaining a comprehensive understanding of the strengths and limitations of both methods bears the potential to develop refined versions tailored to specific characteristics of novel datasets through thoughtful hyper-parameterization.

-It is essential to highlight that both CCA and UMM methods necessitate a specific stimulus protocol involving repetitions, and require knowledge about the precise timing and sequence of stimuli within a single trial (e.g., the selection of one symbol).
-While such information is typically available in BCI protocols using evoked responses, it may not seamlessly extend to other responses (e.g., induced responses like the sensorimotor rhythm).
-Moreover, these decoding methods are only applicable in benchmarks if such sequence information is provided, as demonstrated in MOABB~\cite{aristimunha2023}.
-This characteristic classifies the studied CCA and UMM methods as semi-supervised, given that stimulus information is requisite, while label information is not required.
+Essentially, CCA and UMM necessitate a specific stimulus protocol involving repetitions, and both require knowledge about the precise timing and sequence of stimuli within a single trial (i.e., the selection of one symbol).
+While such information is typically available in BCI protocols using evoked responses, it may not seamlessly extend to other protocols like those based on sensorimotor rhythms.
+Moreover, these decoding methods are only applicable for benchmarks if the sequence information is provided, as demonstrated in MOABB~\cite{aristimunha2023}.
+This characteristic classifies the studied CCA and UMM methods as semi-supervised, given that stimulus information is requi\-site, while label information is not required.

 \mysection{conclusion}